telerik/teststudio-docs/docs/advanced-topics/build-server/docker-container-testing.md

 ---
 title: Docker Container Testing
-page_title: Use Docker Container for Test Execution
+page_title: Use Docker Container for Test Studio Test Execution
-description: "Docker container testing is with Test Studio.
-Execute tests in a Docker container.
-Headless test execution in Docker container."
+description: "Docker container testing is compatible with Test Studio.
+Execute Test Studio tests in a Docker container.
+Headless test execution of Test Studio tests in Docker container."
-position: 7
+position: 9
 ---
 # Docker Container Testing with Test Studio

 Test Studio test lists can be executed in Chrome Headless mode within a Docker container.
 Read below how to prepare the environment and how to start testing in a Docker container.

 ## Environmental Prerequisites